0xideas/whale-gpt/README.md

 The roughly 9k observations contained in this dataset are clearly insufficient to create a useful model, but this modelling work should serve as an encouragement for additional data collection and a basis for future model development.

 The development of this model can be reproduced in the following steps, using Mac (or likely most Linux distributions).
-Since all the artefacts are also contained in this repository, all the steps after 3. can also be executed individually.
+Since all the artefacts are also contained in this repository, all the steps after can also be executed individually (after executing 1., 2., 3. and 7.).

 1. `conda create --name whale-gpt python=3.11 -y`
 2. `conda activate whale-gpt`